-“Smart contracts, for instance, are not companies, and cannot be modified to collect KYC info or issue [tax forms].
-They are simply software running on the blockchain that anyone can use,” he tweeted.
+4/ This makes no sense.
+Smart contracts, for instance, are not companies, and cannot be modified to collect KYC info or issue 1099s.
+They are simply software running on the blockchain that anyone can use.